rischo32/VECTAETOS/Core/README.md

 Code in `/Core/` must not:

-- select the â€śbestâ€ť trajectory
+- select the "best" trajectory
 - recommend an action
 - optimize field state
 - maximize coherence